tathamoddie/Repair-Environment.ps1/README.md

     Problem: Back connection hostname missing for service.site.localtest.me Fix applied: Back connection hostname added for service.site.localtest.me

-    All environment tests now passing (fixes were applied)
+    All tests now passing (fixes were applied)
+    If you are still experiencing issues, diagnose the problem then add more tests here to prevent it in the future

 When you're not sure if it's your environment or your code that's broken:

     C:\code\SomeProject> Repair-Environment.ps1

-    All environment tests pass.
-If your code isn't working, then either this script is incomplete or your code is broken.
-Either way, you need to go and fix something. :)
+    All tests passed (no fixes required)
+    If you are still experiencing issues, diagnose the problem then add more tests here to prevent it in the future

 ## How to add this to your project